sanyarise/smurl/README.md

 - launch with `make launch`

-To start, you need to enter the command: make launch (there will be a check with linters, testing, creating an executable file, starting the service in docker-compose)
+- To start, you need to enter the command: make launch (there will be a check with linters, testing, creating an executable file, starting the service in docker-compose)

+- Then open your browser and type http://localhost:1234

 Implementation on heroku.com at https://sanrise-smurl.herokuapp.com/